How to Update Ubuntu Linux Kernel to the Latest Version?

 When you check your existing Kernel Version, you will see something like this in the output.
 The first two digits are the overall kernel package.
 The third digit is the version, and the fourth digit shows you the level of patches and fixes.

 In this article, you reviewed five different methods to Update Ubuntu Linux Kernel.
 Check any of the methods to find whether is suitable for your Linux knowledge.
-I hope you could found this tutorial helpful and feel comfortable with at least one of the explained methods to be able to update Ubuntu Linux kernel.
+I hope you found this tutorial helpful and feel comfortable with at least one of the explained methods to be able to update Ubuntu Linux kernel.
+Using this guide helps you feel running kernel seems to be up-to-date.
+However, let us know if you use another method for Ubuntu server update kernel.

 If you follow the above steps properly then you can smoothly Update Ubuntu Linux Kernel without any errors but do not hesitate to contact us if you encounter any problems.
 Our technical support team will try their best to solve your problems.